Sikorsky CH-53A Sea Stallion

 The helicopter displayed was the third CH-53A to roll off the production line.
 Entering service with Marine Heavy Helicopter Squadron (HMH) 363 in 1968, it was transferred to the Naval Air Development Center, Warminster, PA, in 1971 as a development aircraft, pioneering advanced technologies.
 Some of these technologies include Forward Looking Infrared Radar (FLIR) and the Helicopter Night Vision System (HNVS), both of which gained public attention for their role in Desert Strom.
 After being involved in

 Location.
-38° 16.571′ N, 76° 27.683′ W. Marker is in Lexington Park, Maryland, in St. Mary's County.
-Marker is on Three Notch Road (SR 235).
+Marker has been reported permanently removed.
+It was located near 38° 16.571′ N, 76° 27.683′ W. Marker was in Lexington Park, Maryland, in St. Mary's County.
+Marker was on Three Notch Road (SR 235).
+The marker is on the grounds of the Patuxent River Naval Air Museum.
 Touch for map.
-The marker is on the grounds of the Patuxent River Naval Air Museum.
-Marker is in this post office area: Lexington Park MD 20653, United States of America.
+Marker was in this post office area: Lexington Park MD 20653, United States of America.
 Touch for directions.

 Categories. • Air & Space • War, 1st Iraq & Desert Storm • War, Vietnam •

 More.
 Search the internet for Sikorsky CH-53A Sea Stallion.

 Credits.
 This page was last revised on September 1, 2019.
 This page originally submitted on April 28, 2016, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 230 times since then and 5 times this year.
 Photos: 1, 2, 3. submitted on April 28, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.